ThibautHumblet/ThibautHumblet/README.md

 ## Welcome to my Github profile page

-I am a young developer passionate about .NET, MEAN, Python and other softaware languages.
+I am a young developer passionate about .NET, MEAN, Python and lots of other programming languages.
 Feel free to take a look at my repo's and ask me questions about my projects.

 Lots of love <3 ,
 ### Thibaut